26-R-006 Roadway Capital Recovery Offset Agreement-Ackermann SubdivisionRESOLUTION 26-R-006

 and other causes beyond the reasonable control of the obligated party and delays caused by

-the other party, the party so obligated or permitted shall be excused from doing or
+the other parry, the party so obligated or permitted shall be excused from doing or

 performing the same during such period of delay, so that the time period applicable to such